algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Test Plan.md

 This test organisation ensures complete and effective coverage at every stage of development.
 Leading to a stable final release by December 21.

----
-# Testing Objectives

-## Specific objectives of the tests

-### 1. Feature Testing
-- **Objective** : Ensure the correct functioning of all game features.
-- **Reason** : Prevent malfunctions that affect the gaming experience.

-### 2. User Interface (UI) Testing
-- **Objective** : Guarantee an intuitive and responsive UI.
-- **Reason** : A poorly designed UI can push users away.

-### 3. Performance Test
-- **objective** : Ensure fluidity and stability of the game, without slowdowns or crashes.
-- **Reason** : Performance is crucial for user engagement and satisfaction.

-### 4. Compatibility Testing
-- **Objective** : Confirm compatibility with different hardware configurations.
-- **Reason** : Have an identical user experience on different hardware configurations.

-### 5. Integration Test
-- **Objective** : Check the correct interaction between all the modules of the game.
-- **Reason** : Identify and resolve integration issues to ensure overall stability.

-### 7. Load and Stress Tests
-- **Objective** : Test the resilience of the game over a long period of use.
-- **Reason** : Guarantee stable performance under intensive use conditions.

-## Conclusion

-Each test is designed with a clear objective, aiming to minimize bugs and maximize game quality.

----

 # Declare test success criteria